 In the microwave, you place the heatproof jug with chocolate inside and heat in 30 second bursts, stirring as you go.
 Or for a quicker version 1 to 2 mins till all of the chocolate is melted.

-If you love Christmas baking (don't we all) then you might like to try one of the following recipes:
+If you love Christmas baking (don't we all) then you might like to try any or all of the following recipes:

 - Rocky Road Chocolate

 - Rocky Road Cakes

 - Gingerbread Fudge

 You can also find all of my Christmas recipes in the one spot! xx🎄xx.